turingschool/launch-curriculum/module3/lessons/Week4/QueryStringParameters.md

 </section>

-### Backend Changes - Filtering for Kids and Horror Genres
+### Controller Changes - Filtering for Kids and Horror Genres

 In order to use the query string parameter `genre`, we're going to need to make some backend changes in our controller.